Yuanxin519/9103-Creative-coding-major-project/README.md

 Claude is used to assist with generating and debugging code in perlinNoise.js.
 Claude helped build the buildTiles() function and resolved color mode conflicts between HSB and RGB.

-Claude was used to assist in the development of the User Input mechanic.
-Specifically, Claude helped generate the initial implementation of the tile interaction system, including mouse-distance detection, ripple-based scaling effects, and interpolation (`lerp`) for smooth size transitions.
-Claude also assisted with code commenting and debugging during development.

-AI-assisted sections are identified within the source code using comments such as:

-// This code was generated with the help of Claude

 ## External References
 Circle size based on halftone brightness - A technique for controlling circle size using pixel brightness inspired by halftone printing: https://editor.p5js.org/chrsgrbr/sketches/mLNDLCYys